tonytw1/squirrel-detector/README.md

 ## Detecting objects

-We have a message containing a still image with a bounding box enclosing an area of motion.
+We now have a message containing a still image with a bounding box enclosing an area of motion.
 We want to phrase this and maybe crop to the bounding box.

 We can then send the image to an object detection API.